 To maintain sanity, programmers enforce rigid constraints over the parameters their functions can consume.
 If my process_many function takes some things, then dagnabbit; things better be an array!
 How else will I know that I can send array-flavored messages to it?

-Are you a web developer?
+Are you a front-end developer?
 Check out this revolutionary new tool to make your work a lot easier

 A core language feature of Ruby is duck typing, where essentially the exact type of an object is disregarded in favour of the more pertinent question: “Object, do you understand the message I’m sending you?”.
 It’s neat way of doing polymorphism.